microsoft/r-server-campaign-optimization/index.md

 </div>

 <div class="onp">
-For customers who prefer an on-premise solution, the implementation with SQL Server R Services is a great option that takes advantage of the powerful combination of SQL Server and the R language.
+For customers who prefer an on-premise solution, the implementation with SQL Server ML Services is a great option that takes advantage of the powerful combination of SQL Server and the R language.
 A Windows PowerShell script to invoke the SQL scripts that execute the end-to-end modeling process is provided for convenience.
 </div>

 <div class="hdi">
-This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the  HDInsight Spark cluster with Microsoft R Server deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page.
+This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the  HDInsight Spark cluster with Microsoft ML Server deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page.
 <p></p>
 <strong>HDInsight Spark cluster billing starts once a cluster is created and stops when the cluster is deleted.
 See <a href="hdinsight.html"> these instructions for important information</a> about deleting a cluster and re-using your files on a new cluster.</strong>